Updated December 9, 2022

 Hello Cedar Ridge Family,

-We wanted to make sure that you are aware of a surge in the number of upper respiratory illness cases we have been seeing in dogs recently.
+We wanted to make sure that you are aware that in addition to the surge of upper respiratory illness cases we have been seeing in dogs for the last few months, we have a current outbreak of Canine Influenza in Asheville.
 The number of dogs showing upper respiratory symptoms such as coughing, discharge from eyes or nose, repetitive sneezing and lethargy is approaching an epidemic level.
 Some of these pets have also presented with fever and some have had pneumonia seen on x-rays of the lungs.